The Sandman Reader II: The Doll’s House

 Rose was unwittingly stuck at the hotel after being ordered to remain there while the police sorted out the situation with Jed that unfolded in issue #12.

 Rose and Gilbert crossed paths with the Corinthian while making their way around the hotel, oblivious to the goings-on at the convention.
-Gilbert seemed to recognize him but the Corinthian was momentarily distracted by the rooting out of a fraudulent serial killer amongst the other convention attendees.
-After identify this threat, Gilbert did have the foresight to write Morpheus’s name on a piece of paper and he gave her instructions to speak the name in case of trouble.
+Gilbert seemed to recognize him, but the Corinthian was momentarily distracted by the rooting out of a fraudulent serial killer among the other convention attendees.
+After identifying this threat, Gilbert did have the foresight to write Morpheus’s name on a piece of paper, and he gave Rose instructions to speak the name in case of trouble.

 When Rose later drew the attention of a child molester who was attending the convention, he tried to assault her inside her room.
 Remembering the instructions that Gilbert had given her, Rose spoke Morpheus’s name and he arrived out of thin air to save her.

-Morpheus stuck around the hotel to witness the Corinthian become the convention’s guest of honor in front of all of the convention’s attendee.
-Morpheus eventually took control of the situation by angrily un-creating the Corinthian after explaining that he had become a failed project.
+Morpheus stuck around the hotel to witness the Corinthian become the convention’s guest of honor in front of all the convention’s attendees.
+Morpheus eventually took control of the situation by angrily annihilating the Corinthian after explaining that he had become a failed project.
 Morpheus then altered the minds of the serial killers at the convention so that they finally understood their horrible actions.

 Unbeknownst to Rose, Jed spent nearly the entire issue in the trunk of the Corinthian’s car.
 He was alive but obviously in peril.
-Gilbert eventually came to his rescue and Jed was taken unconscious to the hospital.
-Gilbert also came to know that Rose had summoned Morpheus and readers were left with a hint that that his being summoned would lead to further complications.
+Gilbert eventually came to Jed’s rescue, and he was taken unconscious to the hospital.
+Gilbert also came to know that Rose had summoned Morpheus and readers were left with a hint that Morpheus being summoned would lead to further complications.

 The entire backdrop of the convention was quirky and morbid, allowing Gaiman a sly way to write a parody about fan conventions.
 The result was not unentertaining, as Gaiman populated the scene with a wide variety of characters.
-At first, it wasn’t hard to be entertained by these horrible characters.
-Later, readers sobered up to the reality of the attendees being killers who didn’t deserve sympathy.
+At first, it was not hard to be amused by these horrible characters.
+Later, readers sobered up to the reality of the attendees being killers who did not deserve sympathy.

-Right before Morpheus destroyed the Corinthian, readers glimpsed the creature’s creepy mouths-for-eyes that had been hidden behind his standard sunglasses.
-This was a terrifying creation and it wouldn’t be the last that readers heard from him.
+Right before Morpheus destroyed the Corinthian, readers glimpsed the creature’s creepy mouths-for-eyes that had been hidden behind its standard sunglasses.
+This was a terrifying creation, and it would not be the last that readers heard from him.

 Sandman #15: “Into the Night”